AI-Hypercomputer/xpk/recipes/comprehensive-demo.md

 - `python3 tools/recipes.py run recipes/comprehensive-demo.md` - runs recipe's commands

 ## 1. Run only cells
-This cell will only get executed during run mode.
+This cell will only get executed during run mode (as it doesn't have #golden tag).
 It will not get golden computed.

 ```shell
 echo "Hello world!"